openanthem/nimbus-core/CONTRIBUTING.md

 Not sure if that typo is worth a pull request?
 Found a bug and know how to fix it?
 Do it!
 We will appreciate it.
-Any significant improvement should be documented as a GitHub issues within projects issue database.
+Any significant improvement should be documented as a GitHub issue within the project's issue database.

 We are always thrilled to receive pull requests.
 We do our best to process them quickly.
 If your pull request is not accepted on the first try,